cs320-wisc/f21/p1/README.md

 * Sept.
 12 2021, 10:00 AM - q3 fix: expected answer is changed from False to True
 * Sept.
 12 2021, 10:30 AM - q12 fix: expected answer is changed from 9 to 10007
+* Sept.
+12 2021, 10:30 AM - q13 fix: "because there are NOW parentheses" is changed to "because there are NO parentheses"

 ## Overview